-Families should not attend advising sessions with their daughter, as she may be more likely to express family expectations rather than personal interests regarding classes and majors.
+Families should not attend advising sessions with their student, as they may be more likely to express family expectations rather than personal interests regarding classes and majors.
 College is often one of the first steps in becoming more independent, and Smith College hopes to foster that in many ways, including through individualized advising.

 What resources are available for struggling students?

-The instructor of the course your daughter is struggling in and her class dean are the best sources of help.
+The instructor of the course your student is struggling in and their class dean are the best sources of help.
 Students can talk with instructors before or after class, visit them in their office, contact them via email, or leave a note in their office mailbox.
 Class deans are available either by making an appointment or attending their walk-in hours.